 Built by U.K. firm Blue Forest, this turreted treehouse compound is actually a pair of spaces—a larger lodge for adults, a small one for kids—connected by a rope bridge.
 The adult house has a kitchen (with wine fridge), bathroom, and the space to hold an elegant dinner party.
 The children's house, three towers big, contain a luxurious feature more appropriate for wee ones.
 A hidden trapdoor leads to a game room with a plasma TV and a game console.
 Still, kids may be too busy outside to investigate—to top it all off, there's an attached 80-yard zip line.

 The HemLoft—named because it's perched atop a towering hemlock tree in the backwoods of Whistler, British Columbia, Canada—was a passion project for carpenter Joel Allen.
 It took him around three years of on-and-off work to construct, and it contains a sleeping area, a desk, a cooking space, and a balcony.
 Bathing takes place in nearby lakes and waterfalls, and for other bathroom activities, well, there are the woods.
 You'll love these gorgeous photos of the most popular Airbnb—which happens to be a tree house.

 This is another of the guest "rooms" at Sweden's Treehotel.
 With two bedrooms, a bathroom, and a living room, it can fit a family of four.
 To prevent intruders from entering the nest, the staircase is retractable.

 Despite its crunchy exterior, the nest has a surprisingly modern yet cozy interior.

-All images are from the new book Tree Houses, edited by Loft Publications, which has photos of 50 of the best structures from around the world.
+Most images are from the book Tree Houses, edited by Loft Publications, which has photos of 50 of the best structures from around the world.